Roberto A. Rivera-Soto

 Roberto A. Rivera-Soto (born November 10, 1953) is a former Associate Justice on the Supreme Court of the State of New Jersey, U.S.A.
-His seven-year term expired on August 31, 2011, and he was not nominated to another term.
+His seven-year term expired on August 31, 2011, and he did not seek another term.
 Since leaving the court, he has resumed practicing law, as a partner with the Ballard Spahr law firm, in their Cherry Hill, New Jersey, office.

 Early life

 Born in New York City but raised in Puerto Rico, Rivera-Soto graduated with high honors from the Colegio de Nuestra Señora del Pilar, Río Piedras, Puerto Rico in 1970.
 He graduated from Haverford College as the José Padín Scholar in 1974.
 At Cornell University School of Law, Rivera-Soto was a Charles K. Burdick Scholar and a member of the Moot Court Board.
 He received his J.D. from Cornell in 1977.